Solar PV: Camping Fridge Types

 Jaycar now sells the Brass Monkey range of portable two-way fridges.
 The dual zone fridge/freezers in particular seem quite versatile.
 They sport two compartments which can be set to run at different temperatures, or one compartment can be turned off for economy.
 The compartment divider can also be removed to make a single large compartment.
 The fridge automatically senses the divider has been removed.

 All models have battery protection, with a selection of three different voltage levels at which it will turn off.
-Note that running one of these fridges on a battery overnight or during the day without solar power reinforcement requires a battery which is not suffering from aging (with a lot of voltage drop under load due to increased internal resistance).
+Note that running one of these fridges on a battery overnight or during the day without solar power reinforcement requires a battery which is not suffering from aging.
+In other words, the battery must not have a lot of voltage drop under load due to increased internal resistance.
+A lot of old SLA and AGM batteries suffer from this problem.

 Some of the Brass Monkey fridges have an LG compressor (for example, the 80 L fridge model which supposedly only draws 2.9 A).
 This appears to only be the fridges with a stainless steel box, and the 15 L model.

-Which model?
 The 36 L dual compartment is too short to take a 1.25 L soft drink bottle vertically.
-Defeats the point, really.
-The 50 L dual zone fridge is tall enough for a 1.25 L soft drink bottle, and wide enough for two 3 L juice bottles side by side.
+Defeats the point, really, as it hugely reduces the versatility of the fridge.
+The 50 L dual zone fridge is tall enough for a 1.25 L soft drink bottle (and even taller bottles), and wide enough for two 3 L juice bottles side by side.
 Being big enough to put in it the largest things I'm likely to put in it, the Brass Monkey 50 L dual zone fridge seems the obvious choice to meet my needs.
 My review here.

 How does it compare to alternatives?
-The equivalent from Waeco including an insulating cover is $1464.
+At time of writing the equivalent from Waeco including an insulating cover is $1464.
 The Brass Monkey 50 L dual zone fridge is $588 including a cover (or $499 if you can get the insulated cover for free), which seems like an amazingly good deal even without the wireless app the Waeco has.

 The Brass Monkey fridges have a three year warranty, the same as Waeco DC compressor driven refrigerator/freezers.
 This is impressive, and reassuring, since Brass Monkey seems to be a very new brand with hardly any reviews anywhere.
 They have been sold in Australia since at least July and New Zealand since at least September.
 (I've seen implications that they've been available since April 2019.
 The box for the 50 L fridge I bought has a date sticker 24/06/2019.)